deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

 It's able to change tracks, also to tell the ICS when the selected disc is not present.<br>
 Now it can decode MP3 and send the audio to a I2S DAC (I used a PCM5102A).<br>

-It's currently workign but pretty beta, there might be some bugs or wrongly unimplemented functions.<br>
+It's currently working pretty well, but there might be some bugs or wrongly unimplemented functions.<br>

 <a id="compiling"></a>
-## Compiling
+### Compiling

 To compile:<br>
 - Download STM32 Cube IDE.
 This project was made with v1.12.1, so better use that.